Peter Thiel: Rivendell companies

 Thiel owns multiple entities named Rivendell, such as Rivendell One LLC, Rivendell 7 and Rivendell 25.
 Rivendell 7 and Rivendell 25 are personal investment vehicles, which are also used to hold Palantir shares.
-ProPublica reports that Thiel’s $1,700 PayPal investment and later investments In Palantir and Facebook through a Roth IRA had grown tax-free to over $5 billion by 2019.
+ProPublica reports that Thiel's $1,700 PayPal investment and later investments In Palantir and Facebook through a Roth IRA had grown tax-free to over $5 billion by 2019.
 The Roth was held in Rivendell Trust since 2018.
 Thiel bankrolled the satellite imaging startup HySpecIQ, known for serving government agencies but struggling financially, through Rivendell Fund.
 Rivendell entities are known to participate in his German or Korean investments.

 Other business enterprises

 According to a 2020 article from Bloomberg, Thiel was at the time an investor in funds managed by 8VC and in the bank Disruptive Technology Advisers.
 A 2017 Globe and mail article names Thiel as a limited partner at Social Capital.
-He also sponsored Sam Altman's first venture fund, Hydrazine Capital as well as J.D.Vance's Narya.
+He also sponsored Sam Altman's first venture fund, Hydrazine Capital as well as J.D.Vance's Narya Capital.
 He also backs Doepfner Capital, the venture fund of Moritz Döpfner, the son of Mathias Döpfner.
 He funded 90% of Zeev Ventures's first fund and has backed it ever since.
 The Founders Fund was also a backer of the second fund of the Indonesia-focused Intudo.
 The involvement helped Intudo to validate its mission.
 Founders Fund is also among the backers of the Israel-based Mensch Capital.
 Thiel also backs the Singaporean venture investment firm Syfe Group through Valar.
 The Founders Fund also invested in the Seattle-based private equity fund Privateer Holdings in 2015, thereby becoming the first institutional investor in the cannabis industry.

 His first investment in a hedge fund managed by an outside manager was made in 2011: the firm was Grandmaster Capital Management, founded by Patrick Wolff, former Clarium and Thiel Macro executive.
 Also in 2011, he backed the second fund of Joshua Kushner's Thrive Capital.

 In 2019, Thiel, together with Mark Cuban and Marc Andreessen, backed the San Francisco-based crypto investment fund 1Confirmation.